DataHighway-DHX/mining/README.md

 * Run Contracts from specific Migration - `truffle migrate -f <number>`
 * Run Migration on specific network called 'live' defined in truffle.js - `truffle migrate --network live`

+Note: If you get error `Could not find suitable configuration file.` then you're running the command in the wrong directory.
 Note: If the above results in a time-out, then instead run the following to try and uncover any other errors:

 ```bash